learningequality/kolibri-docs/docs/manage/_reports.rst

   :alt:

 #.
 Click on the lesson title to view its list of resources.
 #.
-In the selected lesson **Report** sub-tab, you can see the clickable list of resources, with their own *progress* and the *average time spent*.
+In the selected lesson **Report** sub-tab, you can see the clickable list of resources, with their own *progress* and the *average time spent* on.
 #.
 When you click to open the single resource, you can see the progress report for each learner (*started* |started|, *completed* |completed-small| or *need help* |need-help|), and the time spent on it.
 #.
-If the resource is an exercise, you can access the **Difficult questions** sub-tab and review each of the incorrect answers and attempts.
+If the resource is an exercise, you can access the **Difficult questions** sub-tab and review each attempt with incorrect answers.
 #.
 Open the **Learners** sub-tab to access the progress report per each learner.